MOROCCO TRAVEL GUIDE

 WHERE TO STAY IN MOROCCO

 Riads or Dars - In Marrakech, Essaouira, Fes or anywhere there is a medina (old city), small hotels renovated from old houses are called riads or dars.
-These are often small (about 6 rooms or less), clean and charming, often with to a lovely walled garden where breakfast is served on an inner patio or up on a roof terrace.
+These are often small (about 6 rooms or less), clean and charming, often with a lovely walled garden where breakfast is served on an inner patio or up on a roof terrace.
 Dars are usually too small to have a swimming pool, but riads may have what is called a plunge pool to cool off in during summer months.
 Some are in former merchant houses or palaces and may have large opulent rooms and gardens.
-These are ideal places to stay in Morocco, and can range in price from budget to splurge depending on size and amenities.
+These are ideal places to stay in Morocco and can range in price from budget to splurge depending on size and amenities.

 The cheapest budget hotels are usually located in the medina.
 These hotels can be very basic and may often lack hot water and showers, while others will charge you for a hot water shower.
 Newer, cleaner and slightly more expensive budget and mid-range hotels are sprinkled throughout the ville nouvelles.